 What to wear for different job interviews based on the company

-How you present yourself during the job interview is crucial.
+Dressing right for the job interview is easier said than done.
 Here's how to decide what to wear and when.

 Deciding what to wear, when